mdn/content/files/en-us/web/api/htmlelement/beforetoggle_event/index.md

 ## Examples

 The examples below demonstrates how the `beforetoggle` event might be used for a {{domxref("Popover_API", "popover", "", "nocode")}} or {{htmlelement("dialog")}} element.
-The same examples would work similarily on the other element types.
+The same examples would work similarly on the other element types.

 ### Basic example